 In any event, once I begin therapy with this new biologic drug, it will probably take several months and possibly longer to see if there’s a significant change in my asthma or my symptoms.
 During this wait and see period I would not be eligible for transplant listing anyway.
 It’s for this reason, and the fact that Im not getting any younger, that Ive decided that it would be best to permanently withdraw from the UCSF transplant program.
 I say permanently, because even if this new drug doesn’t help or my condition worsens, my probable low allocation score and my age at the time of transplant makes this treatment option less desirable.
-For example, if I were placed on the national wait with in the next few months approaching my 63rd birthday, it could take another 2 years or more to “get the call”.
+For example, if I were placed on the national wait list within the next few months approaching my 63rd birthday, it could take another 2 years or more to “get the call”.
 And while there many people who undergo lung transplant in their mid 60’s and early 70’s, the outcomes for that age group are not that good.
 Recovery from lung transplant surgery is much harder the older a person is, and the survival rates diminish greatly.
 There simply comes a point in time when the risks of undergoing transplant outweigh any potential benefits.
 Well, I think Ive now reached that point in time.
 And to be completely honest, Im just plain worn out from all the medical intervention Ive had over the years, and Im loosing the desire to begin my life all over again with transplant and everything that goes along with it.
 I’ll just keep doing what Ive been doing for over 60 years, living with this disease the best I can.